PowerShellCrack/MSDAP/README.md

 Monitor System, Downloads and Processes

 # What it does
-Script to automate feeding and downloading Movies and TV shows using various applications and tools via command line
+Script to automate feeding and downloading TV shows using various applications and tools via command line.
+This script is not needed with most of the software below working together.
+However this script just does a "double take" on areas that might be missed.

 # Versions:
     Version 1 - Batch